 Tip #2: If your dog mouths you or someone else, redirect them to an appropriate chew toy or try to calm them down by asking them to sit or lie down.
 Or, maybe even give them a time out, placing them behind a closed door or baby gate.
 Walk away for 30 seconds or enough time to calm down.
 Reward them by letting them return to their previous activity.

 6. Provide appropriate toys to manage chewing

 Dogs often go through two chewing stages.
 The first is around 4 months when their adult teeth start to come in.
 The second phase starts around 7 months and can last until your dog is 13-14 months old.

-Tip: In both phases, calm the chaos by supervising your pup, putting away your belongings, and providing plenty of chew toys.
+Tip: In both phases, calm the chaos by supervising your pup, putting away your belongings and puppy-proofing your home, and providing plenty of chew toys.

 7. You can teach an old dog new tricks

 It’s easier to learn new skills than break old habits.
 But that doesn’t mean you can’t train a dog of any age to learn new tricks!